 Payments to most corporations for goods and services.
 However, payments to medical corporations and legal corporations are reported.

-Payments for merchandise (including freight, storage, and similar charges) and utilities (such as electricity, gas, oil, water, telephone, telegraph, and similar services).
+Payments for merchandise (including freight, storage, and similar charges) and utilities (such as electricity, gas, oil, water, telephone, and similar services).

 Payments of non-punitive damages (for physical injury or sickness) awarded by the courts.
 However, interest payments are reportable.